 To the best of our knowledge, this is the first study to demonstrate the efficacy of tDCS combined with aerobic exercise training in reducing pain and fatigue after COVID-19 in patients with SARDs.

 We conducted a prospective analysis with a well-defined study design that included selected SARDs patients.
 To mitigate the risk of bias, the patients’ pharmacological therapy was unchanged and the patients did not engage in other non-pharmacological interventions outside of the aerobic exercise training program.
-In addition, we followed-up with all patients instant messaging and regularly scheduled face-to-face interviews.
+In addition, we followed up with all patients instant messaging and regularly scheduled face-to-face interviews.

 In the analyzed patients who had been classified as having clinical remission, the underlying disease (patients #1 and #4) remained inactive, with no observed recurrence of the disease.
-Activity rates in two patients had mild disease activity (patients #5 and #8), with no clinical worsening.
+Two patients had mild disease activity (patients #5 and #8), with no clinical worsening.
 A patient (patient #2) who was classified as having high disease activity, maintained a high activity rate, with a slight improvement from the initial value.
 Patients #3 and #6, both classified as having high disease activity in the initial assessment, radically changed their indices, reaching metric values of remission in their final assessment, even though treatment of the underlying diseases did not change during the execution of the study.
 As the perception of pain is extremely subjective and there were no variations in the laboratory data used, we believe that the worsening of this variable after COVID-19 negatively affected the disease activity indices.
 These two cases demonstrated that after treatment with tDCS, improvement in pain was reflected in the improvement in disease activity data.
 Only patient #9 reported worsening of clinical joint symptoms after tDCS, and her ESSDAI changed from mild to moderate activity.
 Patient #8 did not have her final data evaluated because she was in social isolation due to contact with a family member with a recent diagnosis of COVID-19.

 It is important to emphasize that no changes were made to the patients’ disease-modifying drug protocols throughout the course of tDCS treatment.
 Because the application of neurostimulation with tDCS took place for only five days, we chose not to change the treatments for autoimmune diseases, so that possible positive findings of improvement in relation to pain and/or fatigue would not be affected by other treatment changes.
 Therefore, we believe that the improvement in the pain and fatigue VAS indices was correlated with the use of neurostimulation (Table 2).